Copy-Paste Data into Rocketlane Sheets

 If the pasted data does not correspond to the anticipated column type (for instance, inserting text into a Number column), Rocketlane will display an Invalid data type notification or an error bubble (usually found in the top-right corner).

-For instance: You unintentionally copy a text string such as "Oops wrong column" and paste it into an Email or Number field.
+For instance: You unintentionally copy a text string such as "Error" and paste it into an Email or Number field.

 Available options: